Catrobat: Programming with Catrobat

-Catrobat offers the possibility to carry out the entire development with the visual building bricks, so-called blocks and a few textual inputs.
-The biggest advantage for the mostly young users is the possibility to program in one of over 60 languages, which also go far beyond the range of languages provided by the operating systems.
+Catrobat offers the possibility to carry out the entire development with visual building bricks, so-called blocks, and a few textual inputs.
+The biggest advantage for the mostly young users is the possibility to program in one of over 60 languages, which also goes far beyond the range of languages provided by the operating systems.
 Thus one does not have to program in English as usual.
-This language setting can be set directly in Pocket Code for the app itself in the settings, for example.
-This leads to a very low barrier to start coding.
+This language can be set directly in Pocket Code for the app itself in the settings, for example.
+This leads to a very low barrier to starting coding.